3 key takeaways

 2. Functional resume

-The functional resume (also known as a skills-based resume), takes a different approach, shifting focus from your work timeline to your transferable skills and achievements.
+The functional resume (also known as a skills-based resume), takes a different approach by focusing on what you can do over your job.
+This resume type shifts prioritization of your work timeline to your skills and achievements.

 3. Combination Resume